ThreatConnect-Inc/tcex/docs/_sources/module_request.rst.txt

 Request TC
 ----------
-The TcEx Framework provides the :py:meth:`~tcex.tcex.TcEx.request_tc` method that returns an TcExRequest instance with the proxy and authorization information automatically configured.
+The TcEx Framework provides the :py:meth:`~tcex.tcex.TcEx.request_tc` method that returns a TcExRequest instance with the proxy and authorization information automatically configured.

 .. code-block:: python
     :linenos: